Crydee/KernighanAndRitchieExercises/characterArrays/ex1-23/design.md

 copying over characters since you can't put a comment in a quoted string. *I think...*
     - so, we'll need to keep track of whether or not we are in a quoted string.
     - we should ignore all special characters in a quoted string (such as `'` which we discussed a moment ago).

+We'll want a function that takes an array, and the length of the array (or number of elts before the null char that terminates the arr) and returns an arr without any comments.
+We'll need variables to check if we're in a character const or in a quoted string so that we know if we should ignore `/*`'s.